 Funder policies make Open Access publishing compulsory

-The policy of UK Research and Innovation (UKRI) is that outputs accepted for publication on or after 1 April 2013 have to be made openly accessible on the web.
+The policy of UK Research and Innovation (UKRI) is that outputs that received their funding have to be made openly accessible on the web.
 This applies to research that is fully or partially funded by UKRI.
-It covers peer-reviewed articles, conference papers and review articles but does not currently extend to monographs or book chapters, though this may change in the future.
+It currently covers peer-reviewed research articles and will include long-form outputs like monographs, book chapters and edited collections from Jan 2024 onwards.
 It also includes UKRI funded research by doctoral students even if they have already left the University.

-The Wellcome Trust has a similar policy and it has been extended to cover monographs and book chapters resulting from grants awarded after 1 October 2013.
-The Wellcome Trust policy is about to change again from 1 Jan 2020.
+The Wellcome Trust has a similar policy and it has been extended to cover monographs and book chapters resulting from grants they award.

 UKRI and the Wellcome Trust are not alone in demanding Open Access to research outputs.
 Funding body requirements can be viewed, for instance, via the SHERPA JULIET service.

 UKRI Open Access policy document - new policy taking effect from 1 Apr 2022 for research articles and from 1 Jan 2024 for long-form outputs.
 Read all about the impending changes on the UKRI pages.
 FAQs and supporting guidance for authors is also made available.